-Product comes with some great accessories.
+Great accessories.
 Short cord prevents catching and snags.
-Optional shuffle feature keeps your music in a mix.
+Optional shuffle feature keeps music mixed.
 Supports MP3 and WMA audio formats.
 Clip keeps unit in place.
 Earphones attach easily to goggles.
 Fewer buttons means fewer places for water to enter.
 Great for lap swimming.

 May have difficulty playing files from iTunes.
 Seals can deteriorate and fail.

-Sound quality is impeccable for an underwater device.
-Excellent battery life with a 4GB memory capacity.
-Fits over the cheekbones so you don’t have to put anything in the ears.
+Impeccable sound quality for underwater device.
+Excellent battery life.
+Fits over cheekbones so you don’t have to put anything in the ears.
 Clips onto swim goggles.
 Easy to recharge the battery.

-8GB capacity with 10 hours of playback time.
-Pre-loaded with free relaxing music.
-Device and headphones withstand moisture from heavy perspiration to being submerged as deep as 12 ft.
+10 hours of playback time.
+Preloaded with relaxing music.
+Withstands moisture from heavy perspiration as well as submersion to 12 ft.
 Ergonomically designed.
-Snap clip attaches to goggles, swimsuit, or trunks and rotates for your best angle.
+Snap clip rotates for best angle.
 Many different earpieces for perfect fit.

-Some owners say volume seems a little low for listening in a pool.
+Some owners say volume seems low for listening in a pool.

 Everything needs to be streamlined and hydrodynamic in the water.
 While an MP3 player isn’t large enough to significantly affect your lap times, it can become an uncomfortable distraction if it’s not the right size and shape.
 Small, unobtrusive models are the easiest for most people to adapt to.
 Some are even compact enough to attach to swim goggles while others may need to be tucked away in a swim cap.
 The size and shape that's right for you is a matter of personal preference.